vdaas/vald/docs/user-guides/capacity-plannig.md

 # Capacity Planning

-## How is capacity planning for the Vald cluster?
+## What is capacity planning for the Vald cluster?

 Capacity planning is essential when deploying the Vald cluster using the Cloud Computing service.
 There are three viewpoints: Vald cluster view, Kubernetes view, and Component view.